iktzdx/neovimrc/README.md

 Make sure to remove or backup your current `~/.config/nvim` directory.

 ```
-git clone --depth 1 --branch v1.0.0 git@github.com:dnlklmts/nvim.git ~/.config/nvim
+git clone --depth 1 --branch v2.0.0 git@github.com:iktzdx/nvim.git ~/.config/nvim
 ```

 ### Plugins

 [Lazy](https://github.com/folke/lazy.nvim) is used as a plugin manager.
 You can manage installed plugins via the `:Lazy` command.

-Run `nvim` and wait for the plugins to be installed.
+Run `nvim .` and wait for the plugins to be installed.

 **NOTE:** You'll probably notice [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) installing a bunch of parsers the next time you re-open Neovim.